nyusterndatabootcamp/book/best_practice_coding_tips.md

 Writing informative comments will not only lead to others thanking you for saving them time, but you will find that you thank yourself very frequently.

+Final point on comments: **Update your comments as you update your code!** Nothing is worse than finding comments that contradict the code.
+So as you modify your code, modify your comments.
+Again, so when you take a break and return to what your doing, you know what's up.

 **Exercise moving forward.** Practice writing comments **all the time**.
 Whenever you learn something new, write a comment explaining it in your code.
 It feels tedious, but the best coders always explain their work.
 It's a good habit to develop.